Not sure how to cook ham? Most hams you find in the grocery store will be fully cooked and ready to eat. The secret is in how you heat it up.

 Once you finish nicely wrapping everything, put the ham in the oven.
 Let it cook for 100 to 120 minutes before glazing.

 Step 4: Prepare the glaze

 A perfect ham is 50% ham, 50% glaze.
-You can take an average ham into the next level with the right glazing.
+You can take an average ham to the next level with the right glazing.
 This can’t be said enough!